 Our founder, Sean Brennan, has had several mental health peer advocates support him on his own journey of recovery.
 From day one wished that the Brain Food Garden Project would be a program for peers managed and operated by mental health peers.
 He attended the Howie T. Harp Advocacy Program and became an NYS-certified mental health peer advocate.
 He realized that there were very few peer-run and operated programs in the country.
 Most mental health programs are still being operated through the medical model.
 Sean made a pledge that his entire organization would be operated by persons with lived experience.

 In 2016, BFGP created an outdoor garden space for the residents of ACMH's Markus Gardens, a supportive housing program for mental health peers, and provided the residents with a weekly garden club and BFGP Presents: Feeding Our Mental Health workshops.
-In May 2017, for his work at Markus Gardens, our founder, Sean Brennan, was recognized as NY1's Queens Person of the Week.

 Our Community Supported Agriculture Program (CSA)